sonotley/session-sampling-simulator/README.md

 or

     uv tool install session_sampling_simulator

+> [!WARNING]
+> The standalone Python versions that uv uses don't place nicely with tkinter and matplotlib.
+> I've implemented a workaround for the GUI, but GUI and charts together are a no-no right now.

 Equivalently you can download the wheel or sdist from the GitHub releases page and substitute the path to the file for `session_sampling_simulator` in either command.